Car hire search is loading. Please wait…

 Choosing the right car for Bulgaria

-Automatic cars can be limited in some locations and seasons, so book early if you need an automatic transmission.
+Automatic cars may be less available than manual vehicles, especially outside Sofia and during busy seasons.
+Book early if you need an automatic transmission.

 Car rental costs

-Seasonal variations: Prices usually rise during the summer holiday season on the Black Sea coast and during the winter ski season around Bansko and Borovets.
+Seasonal variations: Prices usually rise during the summer holiday season on the Black Sea coast and during winter around ski destinations such as Bansko, Borovets and Pamporovo.
 Booking early for July, August, Christmas and New Year can help you secure better rates and a wider vehicle choice.

-Location costs: Rentals from Sofia Airport (SOF), Varna Airport (VAR), and Burgas Airport (BOJ) can be slightly pricier due to airport fees but often offer the widest vehicle choice.
-Downtown branches may sometimes be cheaper.
+Location costs: Rentals from Sofia Airport (SOF), Varna Airport (VAR) and Burgas Airport (BOJ) can include airport-related fees, but they often offer the best choice and most convenient opening hours.
+Downtown branches may sometimes be cheaper if they suit your travel plans.

-Rental duration: Multi-day or weekly rentals often offer better overall value.
-If you plan to stay more than a week, longer rentals may reduce your average daily cost.
+Rental duration: Multi-day and weekly rentals often offer better overall value than very short hires.
+If you are planning a longer road trip, check whether a weekly rate reduces your average daily cost.

 Insurance and deposits: what to expect

-Always take photos or a short video at pick-up and drop-off, including wheels, glass and the interior.
-Keep fuel receipts if you refuel near return time.
+Take photos or a short video at pick-up and drop-off, including the wheels, glass, bumpers, mirrors, roof, fuel level and interior.
+Keep fuel receipts if you refuel shortly before returning the car.

-Fuel is widely available on main routes, in cities, and along the Black Sea coast.
-Unleaded petrol and diesel are easy to find, and stations on major roads usually accept cards.
-In mountain areas and on less busy regional routes, it is still wise to refuel earlier than you think you need to.
+Fuel is widely available on main routes, around Sofia, Plovdiv, Varna, Burgas and near popular resorts.
+Unleaded petrol and diesel are easy to find, and many motorway and city fuel stations accept cards.
+In mountain areas, rural regions and late at night, it is wise to refuel earlier rather than waiting until the tank is low.

 Driving tips in Bulgaria